fukun07/neural-image-captioning/readme.md

 ### Introduction
 This code is used in the paper "Aligning Where to See and What to Tell: Image Captioning with Region-based Attention and Scene-specific Contexts".
-See our [arXiv version](http://arxiv.org/abs/1506.06272).
+See our [TPAMI paper](http://ieeexplore.ieee.org/document/7792748/) or [early draft on arXiv](http://arxiv.org/abs/1506.06272).
+Note that our TPAMI version has many improvements over the arXiv version.

 We provide detailed steps to reproduce the results reported in our paper.
 The two novel techniques are:

-- scene-specific contexts: text topics of images are extraced using Latent Dirichlet Allocation (LDA).
+- scene-specific contexts: text topics of images are extracted using Latent Dirichlet Allocation (LDA).
 The LSTM language model is then biased by these contexts.

 - region-based attention: we build our attention item-set using flexible visual regions proposed by Selective Search.
 The model can thus focus on more conceptually meaningful region of an image.

-If you find our code or model useful in your research, please consider citing (accepted by TPAMI and now available as [pre-print](http://ieeexplore.ieee.org/document/7792748/)):
+If you find our code or model useful in your research, please consider citing:

 	@article{fu2016aligning,